big-data-lab-umbc/cybertraining/year-2-projects/team-1/README.md

 **Structures of implementation**:

-Step 1: Pre-processcing of VIC input data
+Step 1: Pre-processing of VIC input data

 Step 2: VIC simulated water balance Analysis

-Step 3: Sensitivities analysis based on the perturbation of precipitation
+Step 3: Sensitivity analysis based on the perturbation of precipitation

 **Instructions on how to run the code**